Jadenpoole3/atl-wdi/solution.md

 # Not BB, wrong car manufacturer
 # JB, it is JB
 ```
 I first use the instructions.
 I then searched through the streets.
 I checked for many different interviews, but it wasn't getting me anywhere at first.
 Then I use some of the hints.
-Vehichle number was the next thing I begin to search.
+The vehichle numbers was the next thing to search for.
 The license plate that I was looking for match with Katie Park's.
 Then from there I went through the membership and the manufactures of their cars.
 None of them match except for Jeremy Bowers.
 I believe Jeremy Bowers is the culprit.